Navajo Sterling Silver and Lapis Earrings by Betty Yellowhorse

 The Liberty Mercury dime is an interesting coin, and one popular among coin collectors.
 Due to its resemblance to the Roman god, it came to be called a "Mercury" dime, but the winged head actually symbolizes liberty, specifically "liberty of thought."
 These ten-cent pieces were produced between 1916 and 1945 by the United States Mint, and are composed of 90 percent silver and 10 percent copper.
 Designed by well-known sculptor and engraver, Adolph A. Weinman, the design was quite popular in its day, but the coin presented problems when used in vending machines, so the design was modified in 1945.

+Because these items are hand-crafted by local artisans using traditional techniques, slight variations may occur.
 Note that colors may vary according to each display monitor.